-A Google Search for “goal setting” turns 960 million results in 0.90 seconds.
+A Google search for “goal setting” turns 960 million results in 0.90 seconds.
 Amazon yields 10,000 outcomes for the same keyword.
 It’s hard to dispute the importance of goal setting with such impressive numbers.
 However, such a wealth of materials makes the identification of successful goal-setting tools a daunting task.
-While there are many theories on how to achieve our objectives, every scholar agrees to set and reach one’s goal, we need a purpose, a strategy, and goal typology.
+While there are many theories on how to achieve our objectives, every scholar agrees to set and reach one’s goal; we need a purpose, a strategy, and a goal typology.
 Together, they represent the groundwork of all worthwhile goal-setting endeavors.
-Effective time management, accountability, unwavering self-discipline, amongst others, are meaningless without a foundation built on those three pillars.
+Effective time management, accountability, and unwavering self-discipline, amongst others, are meaningless without a foundation built on those three pillars.

 Ask yourself: why is this goal important?
 That question will help you uncover and articulate the drive behind your commitment.
 Knowing your intent is critical for two reasons.
 First, when working toward your goals, you’ll experience extended periods of complacency and laziness.
 Just like the waves of the ocean, motivation fluctuates continuously.
 Motivation’s continuous and cyclical variation forms an integral part of life.
 It’s inconceivable that someone’s motivation is at its peak 365 days.
 The best is to adapt and adjust our sails to those ebbs and flows.
 Reconnecting with your purpose makes it easier to break the cycle of boredom, panic, and lack of motivation.

 A purpose can be anything: fame, fortune, learning, winning, etc. They may vary in intensity, but they’re all equally important to goal setting.
 Consider two of the greatest investors of all time, Nikola Tesla and Thomas Alva Edison.
 Tesla was never motivated by material possessions; they often attribute his accomplishments to his bright mind and drive to create.
 However, Edison, besides his obvious genius and passion for invention, was a savvy businessperson.
 Both men achieved outstanding success despite their views on financial wealth.
-Larry Ellison, the billionaire founder of Oracle admits in an interview getting out of poverty was one of his primary drives.
+Larry Ellison, the billionaire founder of Oracle, admits in an interview getting out of poverty was one of his primary drives.
 I could go on and on.
 Never let the meaning, larger-than-self, help-other mantras stop you.
 If money is the momentum behind your hard work, don’t feel guilty.
 Keep it to yourself and put in the hours.

 An Elaborate Strategy